brilliapps/dart_tips_solutions_informal/README.md

 ===================================================================================
 Some needed often difficult to find solutions, tips, etc. focusing on dart and VScode too.
 ===================================================================================
-avoiding non recursive calls patterns, for f.e. nested map can be found here: https://github.com/brilliapps/Condition/blob/main/lib/condition_data_managging.dart find synchronous example calculateSizeOfValueInBytesForSomeRelevantTypes(Object? value) for a combination of sync and async list of elements that can change. void /*bool?*/ _executeElementsInTheQueue()
+avoiding non recursive calls patterns, for f.e. nested map (also a flat Map) can be found here: https://github.com/brilliapps/Condition/blob/main/lib/condition_data_managging.dart find synchronous example with solution solving a "good-feature-but-a-problem" where you cannot add elements on an iterable element such as a List: calculateSizeOfValueInBytesForSomeRelevantTypes(Object? value) for a combination of sync and async list of elements that can change.: void /*bool?*/ _executeElementsInTheQueue()
 ===================================================================================
 important about mixin - if there are two declarations in mixin and with class that mixes with the mixin, the declaration/value in the class (not mixin) has higher priority